Beast Mastery Hunter Talents

 will do a little bit of extra bleed damage to the target.
 It's free extra damage without having to do anything.
 The bonus for Tenacity and Cunning pets are more focused around soloing and PvP, respectively.

-is recommended for situations that demand multi-target burst, such as high level Mythic+ dungeons with difficult trash pulls.
+is an OK choice for situations that demand multi-target burst, such as high level Mythic+ dungeons with difficult trash pulls.

 has the least DPS potential, but it also requires no real change in gameplay to get its benefits.
 It's just a constant source of extra DPS, which may be preferable to some.
 It's also a decent choice for raid encounters where you spend the majority of your time casting Multi-Shots instead of Cobra Shots (thus not benefiting from Killer Cobra as much).